ShaoxuanHuang/CS909FinalExercise/README.txt

 		\-Hierarchical Agglomerative
 		\-DBSCAN

-5. The dataset folder contains the data saved during coding.
+5. The dataset folder contains the data saved during coding and testing.